azmozaffari/GuidedDiffusion/README.md

 # Disscusion
 Not all the classifiers can guide the diffusion model effectively.
 CLIP as trained on a huge dataset, has better resistance to adversaries and can guide the model better than Emonet.
-We should know that x0 predicted in each step of the diffusion model is guided to maximize the classifier output.
+We should know that x0 predicted in each step of the diffusion model is guided to maximize the classifier score.
 Then, the classifier that is more robust to noisy images and adversaries leads to better results in this case.